Intergovernmental Agreements – Quotas

 Every year the Ministry of Education allocates grants, so-called quotas, for students of Masaryk University.
 Thanks to these quotas students can take summer language courses abroad or study for up to two semesters at partner universities in countries with which the Czech Republic has international agreements.

-Among these countries are China, Croatia, Macedonia, Russia, Slovakia, Slovenia and Sweden.
-Detailed information on the countries and types of placement can be found in the Overview of Quotas for Masaryk University (which you can find in the section Documents) or at the pages of Academic Agency DZS MŠMT (only in Czech).
+Among these countries are China, Croatia, Macedonia, Slovakia, Slovenia and Sweden.
+Detailed information on the countries and types of placement can be found in the Overview of Quotas for Masaryk University (which you can find in the section Documents) or on the pages of Academic Agency DZS MŠMT (only in Czech).

-Aside from mobility through the allocated quotas for Masaryk University you can also use the so-called selection process, which the education ministry announces each year for university students in the Czech Republic.
+Aside from mobility through the allocated quotas for Masaryk University, you can also use the so-called selection process, which the education ministry announces each year for university students in the Czech Republic.

 - Participation Conditions

 - Financial Conditions

 - Before Departure

 - While Abroad